beamable/BeamableProduct/rfc/002_cli_unity.md

 The value of replacing the Unity `config-default.txt` scheme with the CLI is in simplifying the Unity authentication process.
 It is not a requirement, it is a desire.
 We can authenticate the CLI without making this refactor.

+Until we reach a bundled CLI, we rely on a globally installed CLI.
+**Version mismatches are possible here!**

 ### Integrating SAMs